 About

-Prior to Racket, I was the first and last woman to serve as editor in chief of City Pages, a very cool place where I got to edit issues about bikes and death, write feature-length love letters to Hamm’s, and pen essays about seeing Fleetwood Mac with my ex-boyfriend’s secret girlfriend.
-(It’s also where I became an award-winning “business” reporter lol.)
+Prior to Racket, I was the first and last woman to serve as editor in chief of City Pages, a very alt-weekly where I got to edit issues about bikes and death, write feature-length love letters to Hamm’s Beer, and pen essays about seeing Fleetwood Mac with my ex-boyfriend’s secret girlfriend.

 As a freelancer, I’ve written for a number of local and national publications, among them Minnesota Monthly, where my work includes a recent cover story about the 50th anniversary of Twin Cities Pride.
-Over at VICE, I’ve reported on topics ranging from physical and emotional health to finance to ~lifestyle~ topics like how to stop shopping at Amazon when you know it’s bad but do it anyway.
-You can find all of those stories—including a personal favorite about that time I quit drinking and it gave me wild nightmareshere.
+Over at VICE, I’ve reported on topics ranging from physical and emotional health to finance to lifestyle topics like how to stop shopping at Amazon when you know it’s bad but do it anyway.
+You can find all of those stories, including a personal favorite about that time I quit drinking and it gave me wild nightmares, here.
+And I’m a regular contributor to SUCCESS magazine, where I’ve profiled powerful women like Erin Andrews, Lilly Singh, and Sophia Bush and Nia Batts, and written dozens of other marketing, business, and wellness stories.
+You can find all of those pieces here.

 Want to pitch me on an assignment?
 Shoot me an email: emilylcassel@gmail.com.